“Aren’t you about to be recommitted to the underworld?”

 And then The Dark Shadows Cookbook, with its hors d’oeuvres and casseroles, and Stan Lee’s beef liver.
 The rest is silence.

 I’m not sure why everybody suddenly agreed to give up on making Dark Shadows stuff in 1970; it’s like they all woke up on New Year’s Day, looked at their lives, and made adjustments.
 The show has another year to run, and Paperback Library, Gold Key and the hard-drinking housewives are still hanging in there.
-As far as everyone else is concerned, Dark Shadows is over.
+But as far as everyone else is concerned, Dark Shadows is over.

 Tomorrow: Jeb Hawkes Must Die.